wangxj12/LumiRAG-IR/README.md

-# LumiRAG-IR: A Unified Multimodal RAG Large Model Bridging Text and Image Retrieval
+# LumiRAG: A Unified Multimodal RAG Large Model Bridging Text and Image Retrieval

 ## 1. Introduction

-This document presents the implementation details of the paper "LumiRAG-IR: A Unified Multimodal RAG Large Model Bridging Text and Image Retrieval".
+This document presents the implementation details of the paper "LumiRAG: A Unified Multimodal RAG Large Model Bridging Text and Image Retrieval".

 ## 2. Training Data
-The training data used in LumiRAG-IR has been released on Hugging Face, please refer to [https://huggingface.co/datasets/wangxj123/LumiRAG-IR](https://huggingface.co/datasets/wangxj123/LumiRAG-IR).
+The training data used in LumiRAG has been released on Hugging Face, please refer to [https://huggingface.co/datasets/wangxj123/LumiRAG](https://huggingface.co/datasets/wangxj123/LumiRAG).

 ## 3. Training Scripts